GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/config/chat-client-config.md

 ```

 You should set `shouldFlushLocalStorageOnStart = true` every time the changes in your code makes the local cache invalid.

-For example, when you change your custom `ExtraData` types, the cached data can't be decoded, and the cache has to be
-flushed.

 ### `localCaching`